 Today, rising economic pressure is forcing major refineries to steadily increase the throughput of their facilities.
 Reliable flow measurement is crucial to the optimization of production processes.

-Refined bitumen, which is produced by means of vacuum distillation at temperatures around 700 °F, poses a special challenge to flow measurement technology because of its high temperature and high viscosity.
+Refined bitumen, which is produced by means of vacuum distillation at temperatures around 370 °C, poses a special challenge to flow measurement technology because of its high temperature and high viscosity.
 Intrusive flow meters face problems inherent to their technologies: Clogging of impulse lines, deposit formation, and more.

 This became especially prominent in a refinery at the west coast of the USA, where the bitumen is blended with a pentane based solvent to decrease viscosity and to increase the mobility of the product.

-If the flow of the product, which is intended as a light fuel oil for ships, drops to zero or the temperature falls below 350 °F, it may become immobile and the lines can plug.
+If the flow of the product, which is intended as a light fuel oil for ships, drops to zero or the temperature falls below 180°C, it may become immobile and the lines can plug.
 The cost to recover from blockage is approximately one to two million dollars.

-FLEXIM's answer to these problems is the non-intrusive WaveInjector - ideally suited for high temperatures up to 750 °F and beyond.
-There are no movable parts which could be subject to wear and tear and there are no limitations to the medium's pressure.
-Further, accurate, drift-free measurement is possible, even with large nominal pipe sizes.
-The robust measuring system is not harmed either by hot steam purging or by short term overheating.
+FLEXIM's answer to these problems is the non-intrusive WaveInjector bitumen flow meters - ideally suited for high temperatures up to 400°C and beyond, making them perfect for applications including bitumen flow measurement at an oil sand facility.
+These high-viscosity flow meters have no movable parts which could be subject to wear and tear and there are no limitations to the medium's pressure.
+Further, accurate, drift-free measurement is possible with these asphalt flow meters, even with large nominal pipe sizes.
+The robust measuring system of these flow meters for high-viscosity fluids is not harmed either by hot steam purging or by short term overheating.